 The procedures for ensuring effective parking and traffic management across the University are detailed below.

 The relevant terms and conditions and policy can be found at www2.warwick.ac.uk/services/campus-support/carparks/termsandconditions/

 Parking breaches may be issued with a Parking Charge Notice (PCN), managed by APCOA Parking.
 If you are issued with a Parking Charge Notice please follow payment and appeals process clearly written on the on the reverse of the Parking Charge Notice Letter.
 Please observe parking conditions displayed in the car parks and throughout the campus.

 2. Enforcement Officers

-PCNs will be issued by the University's directly employed Enforcement Officers, who must, by law, follow the guidelines of the British Parking Association Code of Practice, Part 2.
-Security officers may also issue PCNs, working to the same standards and guidelines.
+PCNs will be issued by the University's directly employed Enforcement Officers, who must comply with the guidelines of the British Parking Association Code of Practice, Part 2.
+Community Safety officers may also issue PCNs, working to the same standards and guidelines.

-Parking offences are listed below.
-Each will incur a penalty charge of £70, which will be reduced to £35 if paid within 14 days.
+Breach of parking terms & conditions are listed below.
+Each will incur a parking charge notice of £70, which will be reduced to £35 if paid within 14 days.

-These offences are stated in the University's Parking Regulations/Ordinance, which are available for viewing, along with these procedures at The Gatehouse, or on our parking terms and conditions
+These parking breaches are stated in the University's Parking Regulations/Ordinance, which are available for viewing, along with these procedures at The Gatehouse, or on our parking terms and conditions webpage